adriendulong/flight_surety_dapp/Readme.md

 This project is developed in the context of the [Udacity Blockchain Nanodegree](https://eu.udacity.com/course/blockchain-developer-nanodegree--nd1309)

-The goal of this project is to build a dApp (Decentralized application) using smart contract and web3 technology.
+The goal of this project is to build a dApp (Decentralized application) using smart contracts and web3 technology.
-This project tackles this specific points:
+This project tackles these specific points:
-* Multy-party consensus
+* Multi-party consensus
 * Oracles
 * Receive, transfer and send funds
-* Smart Contract upgradibility
+* Smart Contract upgradability
 * Fail fast contracts

 In this app a passenger can:
-* Subscribe an insurance to a flight
+* Subscribe insurance to a flight
-* If the flight is delayed due to the company the passenger will get 1.5x the amount of ether he put in the the insurance
+* If the flight is delayed due to the company the passenger will get 1.5x the amount of ether he put in the insurance
 * The passenger can withdraw the ether from the smart contract

-For airlines the smart contract allows to:
+For airlines, the smart contract allows to:
 * Submit a new airline to the smart contract
-* Vote for a new airline in order to reach a 50% consensus
+* Vote for a new airline to reach a 50% consensus
 * Add a flight

-We have a server that simulate the behavior of oracles that:
+We have a server that simulates the behavior of oracles that:
-* Listen to a specific event that the smart contract will trigger when infos about a flight is needed
+* Listen to a specific event that the smart contract will trigger when info about a flight is needed
-* Generate the infos about a flights and send them to the smart contract
+* Generate the info about flights and send them to the smart contract

 ##  How to use and deploys the app
 1) **Compile the smart contracts**: from the root of the project make a `truffle compile` (you must have truffle installed globally)